purval1992/python-gtk3-tutorial/adjustment.rst

 =======
 Example
 =======
-An example of an Adjustment in use can be seen with other widgets such as :doc:`spinbutton`, :doc:`scale`, :doc:`scalebutton`, or :doc:`scrollbar`.
+An example of an Adjustment in use can be seen with other widgets such as SpinButton, Scale, ScaleButton, or Scrollbar.